quenorha/monitor_container_led/README.md

 ### Go further
 We could add a deeper check of the container based on logs or based on status (when provided by the application, i.e Node-RED).
+When using a device with only 1 User LED (750-8217, CC100...) we could adapt the script to display a synthesis of monitored containers.
+Find a way to blink LED could be useful too.